Unlock the Power of Swift’s Defer Statement

 Real-World Use Cases

-But what makes the defer statement truly shine is its versatility.
+The defer statement shines due to its versatility.
 Here are just a few examples of how it can be used in real-world scenarios:

 The Benefits of Defer